-Climbing aboard a bicycle is perhaps the most accessible way to have an adventure.
+Getting on a bicycle and going somewhere new is one of the most accessible ways to have an adventure.

-It doesn’t have to involve quitting your job, spending years planning, or embarking upon a long-winded odyssey of self discovery.
-It doesn’t have to be heroic.
-It need not involve ‘epic’ days in the saddle, or energy gels, or lycra.
-Nor does such a journey necessitate physical hardship, heavy traffic, mountain ranges and continental crossings on £5 a day and with nothing but pasta and stock-cubes for sustenance.
+It doesn’t need to involve quitting your job, spending years planning, or embarking upon an odyssey of self discovery.
+It doesn’t need to look heroic on Instagram.
+It doesn’t require “epic” days in the saddle, or energy gels, or a Strava subscription, or lycra.
+Nor does it have to involve physical hardship, highway traffic, vast mountain ranges, or crossing continents on one dollar a day.

-Cycle touring is whatever you want it to be.
-And you can call it whatever you like – cycle touring, adventure cycling, bikepacking, even simply travelling by bicycle; these are all nuanced terms for the act of getting on a bike and going on a journey with it.
+A bicycle adventure can be whatever you want it to be.
+And you can call it whatever you like – cycle touring, bikepacking, adventure cycling, cyclo-camping, travelling by bicycle; these are all different labels for the act of getting on a bike and seeing what you discover.
+The rest is detail.

-Even these are conservative examples.
-Delve deeper into the stories out there and you’ll find dudes building custom surfboard carriers for their tourers and riding sandy coastlines in search of the perfect break.
-You’ll find people taking ultralight bikepacking rigs and charting the unmapped dirt trails of South America, riding tall bikes the length of Africa, and forming bands and roaming Europe on busking bike trips.
-You’ll find families cycling across continents with children of all ages, homeschooling in their tents by night and taking them on the best field trips imaginable by day.
+Dig deeper and you’ll find dudes building custom surfboard carriers and riding coastlines in search of the perfect break.
+You’ll find people building off-road bikepacking rigs, loading them up with home-made frame luggage and charting the unmapped dirt trails of South America and the former USSR.
+You’ll find tribes of modern-day hippies forming bands and roaming Europe on busking bike trips.
+You’ll find families cycling across continents with children of all ages, home-schooling in ultralight family-sized tents and taking them on the best geography field trips imaginable every single day.

-You’ll find people recreating traditional rite-of-passage journeys in full costume, people earning a living on the road by selling hand-made jewellery on exotic beaches, people riding from farm to farm as they work their way around the world.
-You’ll find cyclist photographers who spend months exploring on the proceeds of roadside postcard sales.
-You’ll hear of people dishing out bicycle-powered smoothies, not for money but just because they could.
-You’ll find people who travel money-free and barter, dumpster-dive and volunteer their way across countries and continents.
+You’ll find people recreating cultural rite-of-passage journeys in traditional costume, people earning a living on the road by selling hand-made jewellery on exotic beaches, people riding from farm to farm as they work their way around the world.
+You’ll find cyclist photographers who spend months exploring on the profits of roadside postcard sales.
+You’ll hear of people serving bicycle-powered smoothies, not for money but just because they could.
+You’ll find people who travel money-free, bartering, dumpster-diving and volunteering their way across countries and continents.
 Whatever kind of eccentricity you might imagine, be sure that someone is out there doing it on a bicycle.

-Yes, you’re allowed to have fun with cycle touring.
-Not the type of fun you later convince yourself you had.
+Yes, you’re allowed to have fun on a bike trip.
+Not Type 2 fun (the type you only later convince yourself you had).
 Actual, real fun.
 Sit by the riverside and read your favourite book.
-Wallow in a state of post-lunch, post-beer tranquility for hours every afternoon.
-Cook elaborate meals.
+Wallow in a state of post-lunch, post-beer tranquillity for hours every afternoon.
+Cook elaborate banquets over your tiny camping stove.
 Eat ice cream.
 Brew coffee.
-Occasionally, do some cycling.
+Occasionally, ride your bicycle.

 Sleep in wonderful, wild places that only you will ever know.
 Sleep in terrible, ill-advised places where no-one would dream of looking.
 Meet new people every day.
 Ride across deserts in a state of utter solitude.
 Ignore everything except what’s happening right here, right now.
 Daydream until you can’t remember where you are.

 Leave your phone and laptop at home.
 I dare you.
 I double-dare you.
 Throw out your calendar.
 Spontaneously change your plans, your flights, your future.
-Cycle touring can feel like the closest thing to freedom you’ll ever experience.
-Embrace it.
+Travelling by bicycle can feel like the closest thing to freedom you’ll ever experience.
+Embrace it!